-- (10) Requirement to minimize emissions.
-At all times, including periods of abnormal operation and upset conditions, owners and operators shall, to the extent practicable, maintain and operate an affected facility, including associated air pollution control equipment, in a manner consistent with good air pollution control practice.
+Requirement to minimize emissions.
+At all times, including periods of startup, shutdown, and malfunction, owners and operators shall, to the extent practicable, maintain and operate any affected facility including associated air pollution control equipment in a manner consistent with good air pollution control practice for minimizing emissions.
 Determination of whether acceptable operating and maintenance procedures are being used will be based on information available to the permitting authority which may include, but is not limited to, monitoring results, opacity observations, review of operating and maintenance procedures, and inspection of the source.
-The means for demonstrating ongoing compliance with good operation and maintenance may include, but not be limited to:

-More frequent source testing, prescriptive procedures or inspections, control values for emissions at values less than the applicable regulatory requirements and that function as an investigative trigger rather than as a limit, collection and efficiency requirements, or the use of CEMs. - (11) Operation of installed air pollution control equipment.
+(11) Operation of installed air pollution control equipment.
 When an emission unit or source is in operation, air pollution control equipment installed on an emission unit or source must be operated at all times, including startup, shutdown, and periods of malfunction, recognizing limitations imposed by the need to protect of personnel and equipment from fire and to meet personnel and fire safety requirements.